Amsterdam/design-system/packages/css/src/components/image/README.md

 Displays an image.

+## Design

+Every Image must display in one of the [available aspect ratios](https://designsystem.amsterdam/?path=/docs/brand-design-tokens-aspect-ratio--docs).
+The default is 16:9.
+If the intrinsic dimensions of the source do not match an aspect ratio, the image will get cropped to cover the intended area without distorting its appearance.

 ## Guidelines

 - Do not forget to include a description of the image in the `alt` attribute.